wellcomecollection/docs/rfcs/054-id-resolver/README.md

 However, this is neither validated before reaching the pipeline, nor are these rules reliable.

 In practice, a `700` field may contain a Person, or it may contain a text attributed to the named person.
-Which one it is can only be known by checking the identifier from `$0` against a known record.
+Which one it is can only be known by checking the identifier from `$0` against a known record. (see the Malmonides Problem, below)

 ### LoC namespace